yegor256/xcop/README.md

 You can put command line options into `.xcop` file in the directory where you start `xcop`.
 Each option should take a single line in the file.
 They all will be _added_ to the list of options you specify.
-For example:
+For example, as it was suggested in [this blog post](https://www.yegor256.com/2022/07/20/command-line-defaults.html):

 ```
 --license LICENSE.txt